-- While NNEC is gracious to continue to be able to receive funding for a number of the items listed above through different proposal based programs, we are reliant on long-term commitments from Canada and Ontario for ongoing, predictable and reliable funding; so that we can build programs that are sustainable and are able to grow and adapt to the needs of our youth as we move forward as an organization. - Unfortunately, without long-term commitments, this recommendation will continue to remain unresolved.
+- While each year NNEC has been pleased to continue to be able to receive funding for a number of the items listed above through different proposal based programs, we are still reliant on long-term commitments from Canada and Ontario for ongoing, predictable and reliable funding; so that we can build programs that are sustainable and are able to grow and adapt to the needs of our youth as we move forward as an organization. - Unfortunately, as noted for the past two years, without long-term commitments, this recommendation will continue to remain unresolved.
+We look forward to continued discussion with our Government partners to acquire the resources needed to fully support our students and consequently mark this recommendation as complete. - One key element to achieving these goals and being able to list this item as complete continues to be the success of negotiations with our Government partners on our Regional Education Agreement